kubeflow/kfp-tekton/scripts/deploy/iks/README.md

   - Deletes the kubeflow deployment and cleans up any related resources.
 - `undeploy-tekton.sh`
   - Deletes the tekton deployment and cleans up any related resources.
+- `deploy-ibm-vpc.sh` and `./deploy-kfp-ibm-vpc.sh`
+  - Please see the section [A script to deploy kubernetes cluster to IBM Cloud IKS.](#a-script-to-deploy-kubernetes-cluster-to-ibm-cloud-iks), for usage guide.

 These scripts store variables into ${ARCHIVE_DIR}/build.properties which could be used by the subsequent jobs in the next stage.
 You need to specify `build.properties` as a